 - The X-Forwarded-For header must be explicitly set to ensure that the IP addresses logged by Guacamole are correct.
-Without explicitly adding this header, all connections will appear to come from the Nginx server.
+Without explicitly adding this header (and configuring Tomcat to trust this header), all connections will appear to come from the Nginx server.

 - The Upgrade and Connection headers are required parts of the WebSocket protocol.
 If omitted here, WebSocket will not function correctly, and Guacamole will fall back to HTTP streaming, which is less efficient.

 location section, Nginx can also be leveraged to change the path used for Guacamole.
 Doing so requires only changing the path specified for the

 location section header, and adding the proxy_cookie_path directive to rewrite the paths of any cookies set by the web application:

 After the above changes have been made, Nginx must be reloaded to force rereading of its configuration files:

 If you are using SELinux (the default on both CentOS and RHEL), you must also configure SELinux to allow HTTPD implementations like Nginx to establish network connections: